 Data Backup before the Migration

 An organization opting to transfer applications and data from on-premise data centers to the cloud should back up information in separate locations.
-A complete backup and restore solution for cloud workloads gives a business the ability to perform business process restore in case or challenges during the migration stage.
-In essence, a company can implement a third-party backup solution that features capabilities such as data recovery options, backup to a separate cloud provider, easy to use solution, automatic operations, scalable storage, security certifications, and data privacy protection.
+A complete backup and restore solution for cloud workloads gives a business the ability to perform business process restore in case of challenges during the migration stage.
+In essence, a company can implement a third-party backup solution that features capabilities such as data recovery options, backup to a separate cloud provider, easy-to-use solution, automatic operations, scalable storage, security certifications, and data privacy protection.

 Moving workloads to the cloud is not a straightforward process of copying bytes into a designated storage type.
 The migration activity involves proper preparation before the copying starts.
-A good practice to prevent errors that could result from migrating everything at once consists of identifying and prioritizing data and applications.
+A good practice to prevent errors resulting from migrating everything at once consists of identifying and prioritizing data and applications.
 Businesses can then consider implementing a phased migration to allow security personnel to develop familiarity with cloud security challenges and measures.
-In this case, they can start moving low priority applications and redundant data to enable security teams to test configurations and detect and remediate security gaps before transferring confidential data and systems.
+In this case, they can start moving low-priority applications and redundant data to enable security teams to test configurations and detect and remediate security gaps before transferring confidential data and systems.

-Phased migration strategy can effectively prevent cloud vendor lock-in.
+A phased migration strategy can effectively prevent cloud vendor lock-in.
 Initial expectations for a cloud service provider are typically positive.
-However, businesses may discover after starting the migration process that a vendor lacks proper security practices necessary to protect sensitive data and applications.
-If a company was moving everything to the cloud, the process of changing vendors become lengthy and costly, forcing the organization to stick with one provider who does not meet their security expectations.
+However, businesses may discover that a vendor lacks the proper security practices necessary to protect sensitive data and applications after starting the migration process.
+If a company was moving everything to the cloud, the process of changing vendors becomes lengthy and costly, forcing the organization to stick with one provider who does not meet their security expectations.
 Migrating a workload in phases enables an organization to assess the cloud provider’s capabilities and compare their findings with the migration goals.

 Implement a Disaster Recovery Strategy